 Note that data is represented in mixed-mode format when the [Mixed-Mode Order] keyword is present.
-Traditional (conventional) single-ended data used in Touchstone 1.0 and the mixed-mode representation are mutually exclusive; the same file shall not contain both as separate sets of data, since the [Mixed-Mode Order] keyword and associated data may include single-ended network parameters.
+Traditional (conventional) single-ended data used in Touchstone Version 1.0 and Version 1.1 files and the mixed-mode representation are mutually exclusive; the same file shall not contain both as separate sets of data, since the [Mixed-Mode Order] keyword and associated data may include single-ended network parameters.